ajnafa/psci-3300-political-science-research/content/01-introduction-to-quantitative-political-research/README.md

 phenomena is a contested subject with divides between descriptive analyses, causal inference, and prediction having long animated the discipline.
-In the first week of this course, we will begin by considering various approaches to contemporary political inquiry, the questions they are capable of answering, and their various trade-offs.
+In the first week of this course, we will begin by considering various approaches to quantitative political inquiry, the questions they are capable of answering, and their various trade-offs.

 ## Tuesday, August 30th, 2022